Skip to main content

 LLM Agent

-The LLM Agent adapter (llmagent:chat) provides a simple conversational agent model with flat conversation history and a tool call loop.
+The LLM Agent adapter (llmagent:chat) provides a simple conversational agent model with a flat per-session conversation and a tool call loop.
 It is the default transition function for new agents.

 How It Works

-1. Assembles context — system prompt, loaded context paths, pending job results, inbox messages, and conversation transcript
+1. Assembles context — system prompt, loaded context paths, pending job results, session messages, and the session conversation

 2. Calls the LLM — sends messages and tool definitions to the Level 3 backend